golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 If I (the Professor) am unable to come to class, I will send a message so that students can plan accordingly.
 I expect the exact same courtesy from you.
 Failing to communicate responsibly about your absences — in other words, *ghosting*, or "[**No-Call, No-Show**](https://myhours.com/articles/no-call-no-show-policy-template-what-is-it-and-how-to-create-one)" events — is not acceptable in this course, and subject to the following policy:

-* <span style="color:red">Your first *No-Call, No-Show* event will reduce your semester grade by one letter (A→B).</span>
+* **Your first *No-Call, No-Show* event will reduce your semester grade by one letter (A→B).**
-* <span style="color:red">**Your second *No-Call, No-Show* event will cause you to fail the class (B→R).**</span>
+* **Your second *No-Call, No-Show* event will cause you to fail the class (B→R).**

-There are very few situations in which you would be *literally unable* to send a brief text message.
-That said, the following list of incapacitating emergencies (of you or a loved one) are, of course, acceptable excuses for a *No-Call, No-Show* absence:
+There are very few situations in which you would be *literally unable* to send a brief message.
+That said, the following list of incapacitating emergencies (of you or a loved one) are—of course—acceptable excuses for a *No-Call, No-Show* absence:

-* Death of a family member or loved one
+* Death of a family member, loved one, or friend
 * Serious injuries or accidents that pose a high risk to wellbeing
 * Hospitalization
 * Physical assault
 * Police arrest
 * Housefire